Marine Mammal Parts and Products in Alaska

 How do I know if ivory artwork is genuine?

-Artwork purchased from gift stores and major outlets usually has a label identifying it as Authentic Alaska Native handicraft.
-Buyers should be cautious of purchasing handicraft from marine mammal parts which are not marked as such.
+Artwork purchased from gift stores and major outlets usually has a label identifying it as an authentic Native article of handicraft.
+Buyers should be cautious about purchasing handicrafts made from marine mammal parts that do not have this label.

 I have marine mammal parts which pre-date the Marine Mammal Protection Act of 1972.
 Are there any restrictions on what I can do with these?

-If you can establish the parts were obtained before 1972, neither the MMPA nor ESA apply, and there are no legal restrictions or prohibitions on what you may do with these.
-However, the burden of proof lies with you, and you may be asked to produce evidence of the history of such parts in the event you wish to sell them.
+If you can establish the marine mammal parts were obtained before 1972, neither the MMPA nor ESA apply, and there are no legal restrictions or prohibitions on what you may do with these.
+However, the burden of proof lies with you to establish that the marine mammal parts were obtained before 1972 if you wish to sell the marine mammal parts.
 This prior status may be established by submitting an affidavit to NOAA Fisheries (50 CFR 216.14).
-Fossilized ivory is assumed to predate both Acts; no prohibitions apply.
+Fossilized ivory is assumed to predate both the MMPA and ESA and no prohibitions apply.

 What are the rules about traveling with walrus ivory?